NEW ZEALAND - The South Island 10, 13, or 16 days

 sections as day hikes.

-• Check here the various walking trails ranging from 45 minutes to 4 hours.
+• Check here for the various walking trails ranging from 45 minutes to 4 hours.

 • Overnight: Marlborough Sound area.